WebexCommunity/WebexPythonSDK/README.rst

 ciscosparkapi_ and it's sister project ciscosparksdk_ are community development projects.
 Feedback, thoughts, ideas and code contributions are most welcome!

-To contribute to ciscosparkapi please use the following resources:

 **Feedback, issues, thoughts and ideas...**